Mahantesh-GP/Namesearch-azure/DEPLOYMENT.md

 ### Running Locally

-1. Update `appsettings.Development.json` in `Namesearch.Api` with your Azure Search configuration:
+1. Update `appsettings.Development.json` in `Namesearch.Api` with your Azure Search and OpenAI configuration:
 ```json
 {
   "AzureSearch": {